table1/framework-site/content/collections/doc_guides/setup.md

 ## Where Settings Are Stored

-Global settings are stored in `~/.config/framework/`:
+Global default settings are stored in `~/.config/framework/`:

 ```
 ~/.config/framework/